-In addition to these capital improvements, OCTA, in partnership with Metrolink, completed the Anaheim Canyon Station Project in January 2023, and is constructing improvements at the Placentia Metrolink Station.
-Improvements at the Anaheim Canyon station include a second passenger platform, new second track, and improved amenities at the station, improvements at the Placentia station include a multistory parking facility.
+In addition to these capital improvements, OCTA, in partnership with Metrolink, completed the Anaheim Canyon Station Project in January, 2023.
+Improvements at the Anaheim Canyon station include a second passenger platform, new second track, and improved amenities at the station.
 These improvements ensure efficiency, safety, and an improved travel experience for all transit riders.

-Chapter 4: Transportation Demand Management
+Chapter 4: Transportation Demand Management (TDM)